-Most teams waste creative energy chasing content discovery instead of shaping narratives that move audiences.
-Manual curation fragments context, slows campaigns, and buries high-potential assets where they won’t convert.
-AI-driven curation flips that script by surfacing relevant signals, aligning content with audience intent, and automating repetitive tagging and routing.
+Most teams waste creative energy on content discovery instead of creating stories that engage audiences.
+Manual curation breaks context, delays campaigns, and hides valuable assets where they won’t convert.
+AI-driven curation changes this by showing relevant signals, aligning content with audience needs, and automating repetitive tasks like tagging and routing.

 - How to map AI signals to business goals so curated content drives measurable engagement.